 Perhaps the most interesting finding was the demographic with the lowest average neighborly score.
 Asian-Americans participated in the least amount of neighborly actions, resulting in the lowest score across all demographics (39 percent), followed closely by Hispanic participants (40 percent).

 We know baby boomers are the nicest neighbors of any generation, but how do the generations compare when it comes to specific acts?
 Our study found baby boomers continued to have the highest scores for all 10 actions.
-Even with the aid of instant communication, millennials revealed themselves to be somewhat anti-social by not inviting their neighbors over to their homes.
+Even with the aid of instant communication, millennials revealed themselves to be somewhat anti-social by not inviting their neighbors over to their homes and they are more likely to have a doorbell camera.
 They were also the only generation where less than half claimed to have introduced themselves to the person living next door.

 While 67 percent of baby boomers said they spoke to their next-door neighbors frequently, only 36 percent of millennials said the same.
 Gen Xers lived up to their middle-child reputation and landed right in the middle, with 47 percent chatting up their next-door neighbors whenever they got the chance.